joshua-coppola/steep-seeker/README.md

 - Kendall Mountain - Title cut off
 - Sunlight - no trail names
 - Telluride - normal trails marked as areas
+- Nashoba Valley - All trails are areas
+- Catamount - almost no trail names
+- Eaton - no names at all

+### Mountains with no trails/lifts (not a complete list)

+- Barker Mountain